- Serial device server with 6 or 12 digital IOs

-- Link any serial or Ethernet device to an IEEE 802.11a/b/g/n network
+- Links serial and Ethernet devices to an IEEE 802.11a/b/g/n network

-- Redundant dual DC power inputs and relay output supported
+- Supports redundant dual DC power inputs and 1 relay output

 - Wireless Client function for flexible integration